btc-vision/opnet-node/docs/proposals/OrderBook.md

 ### Key Differences

-- **Flexible Order Quantities:** Unlike traditional PSBT trades on Bitcoin, which are often rigid in quantity and require precise order amounts, OPNet’s system allows buyers to reserve partial amounts across different price points.
+- **Flexible Order Quantities:** Unlike traditional PSBT trades on Bitcoin, which are often rigid in quantity and require precise order amounts, OP_NET’s system allows buyers to reserve partial amounts across different price points.
 - **No Fixed BTC Total Requirement:** The system does not require a specific BTC total or fixed token amount, allowing users to buy in smaller increments and across price ranges, similar to fulfilling multiple smaller orders in an order book.
-- **Order Book Functionality:** OPNet resembles an exchange-based order book, where users can place and fulfill orders at different price levels, offering the flexibility that PSBT trading typically lacks.
+- **Order Book Functionality:** OP_NET resembles an exchange-based order book, where users can place and fulfill orders at different price levels, offering the flexibility that PSBT trading typically lacks.

 ---